vdesabou/kafka-docker-playground-docs/docs/playground update-version.md

 # playground update-version

 ✨ Update current confluent platform components (all with --tag or only connect with --connect-tag) or connector(s) with new version(s)

+Re-runs the example you are currently on with different versions, which is
+the fastest way to answer "does it still happen on 8.x?" or "is it fixed in
+connector 10.6.0?".

+  --tag            🔢 every Confluent Platform component
+  --connect-tag    🔗 only the connect container, other components untouched
+  --connector-tag  🧩 the connector, from Confluent Hub
+  --connector-zip  📦 the connector, from a local zip or a URL
+  --connector-jar  ☕ a single jar, dropped into the existing plugin

+With no flag, you are prompted with the versions available.
+The versions
+currently running are read from the broker and connect containers, so the
+example must be up.

+🎓 Tip: this is a version bisect tool.
+Keep the example running and call it
+repeatedly until you find the version where the behaviour changes.

 ## Usage